Sales and Marketing

 This is the cornerstone of alignment.
 Both teams must agree on who they are targeting.
 Hold a workshop with both sales and marketing to define:

-• Ideal Customer Profile (ICP): The firmographic attributes of a perfect company to sell to (e.g., industry, company size, location in the GTA).
+• Ideal Customer Profile (ICP): The firmographic traits of the best company to sell to.
+Examples include industry, company size, and GTA location.

-• Buyer Personas: The demographic and psychographic profile of the actual decision-makers within those companies (e.g., "Fleet Manager Fred," "Marketing Manager Mary").
+• Buyer Personas: Demographic and psychographic profiles of the real decision-makers in those companies.

 For